 Falkland Islands Museum Appeal 2020/2021

-As part of our fundraising this year, we are taking part in a half marathon walk across London on September 19th.
-We would greatly welcome your kind support, which will go towards helping to preserve the fascinating and unique history of the Falkland Islands for generations to come.
+As part of our fundraising this year, FOTBOT members took part in a half marathon walk across London on September 4th.
+We greatly welcomed your kind support, which will go towards helping to preserve the fascinating and unique history of the Falkland Islands for generations to come.

 The appeal is to support a permanent home for larger artefacts owned by the Falkland Islands Museum and National Trust, as well their wider collection of objects that currently cannot be displayed within the Historic Dockyard Museum.
 The large pieces include a Sea King Search and Rescue Helicopter flown by the Duke of Cambridge (Prince William), a Phantom aircraft, tanks, landrovers and the Governor's taxi.
 The new Hall will also house the tale of the 1982 conflict, an exhibition on the Falklands' rural heritage, and large sections of shipwrecked vessels